- The 5 Best CrossFit Grips Reviewed:

 Best All-Rounder Crossfit Grips: Bear Komplex 3 Hole Grips – Carbon Fiber

 The Bear Komplex 3 Hole CrossFit Grips are specifically designed with a carbon composite to provide excellent grip, whether it’s a slick or chalk-coated bar.
-We found this to be true and were impressed by the stick it achieved throughout movements.
+We found this to be true and we weire impressed by the stick it achieved throughout movements when we tested it out.

-The carbon fabric is strong and durable, and showed very little wear after testing.
+The manufacturers say it’s made of carbon fabric.
+Don’t ask us about the thread count (whatever that is?!) but we found it to be strong and durable, and showed very little wear after testing.
 A great sign, considering how often they might be used on the bar or in lifts, and a reflection of the value for money too.

-What’s more, the wrist strap provided extra security and wasn’t uncomfortable or tight throughout movements like muscle-ups, which require that extra range of mobility.
+What’s more, we found that the wrist strap provided extra security and wasn’t uncomfortable and could be adjusted throughout movements like muscle-ups, which require that extra range of mobility.

 The three holes provide a good coverage of the palm, but also gave a very secure feel with three anchors.
-Despite this, it does bunch up a little on lifts, so that’s something to be aware of.
+Despite this, a couple of us noted that it does bunch up a little on lifts, so that’s something to be aware of.

 There’s also a two hole version though if you have smaller hands, or prefer something a little lighter on the palm.